feaselkl/Getting-Started-With-Apache-Spark/PITCHME.md

 ### Resilient Distributed Datasets

-The Resilient Distributed Dataset (RDD) is a data structure which forms the core of Apache Spark.
+The Resilient Distributed Dataset (RDD) forms the core of Apache Spark.
 It is:

 * Immutable – you never change an RDD itself; instead, you apply transformation functions to return a new RDD

+---

+### Resilient Distributed Datasets

+The Resilient Distributed Dataset (RDD) forms the core of Apache Spark.
+It is:

+* Immutable
 * Distributed – executors (akin to data nodes) split up the data set into sizes small enough to fit into those machines’ memory

+---

+### Resilient Distributed Datasets

+The Resilient Distributed Dataset (RDD) forms the core of Apache Spark.
+It is:

+* Immutable
+* Distributed
 * Resilient – in the event that one executor fails, the driver (akin to a name node) recognizes this failure and enlists a new executor to finish the job

+---

+### Resilient Distributed Datasets

+The Resilient Distributed Dataset (RDD) forms the core of Apache Spark.
+It is:

+* Immutable
+* Distributed
+* Resilient
 * Lazy – Executors try to minimize the number of data-changing operations

 Add all of this together and you have the key component behind Spark.